MSHP extends statewide suspension of all written, driver road testing, salvage inspections, bus inspections

-Col. Eric T. Olson, superintendent of the Missouri State Highway Patrol, announced that the patrol is extending the suspension of all written and skills-based driver road testing at all locations until April 15.
+Col. Eric T. Olson, superintendent of the Missouri State Highway Patrol, announced the patrol is extending the suspension of all written and skills-based driver road testing at all locations until April 27.

 This includes operator, commercial driver license and motorcycle testing.